silenttundre/Capstone_DisasterConnect/README.md

+# Create a .env file
-# Create a .env file with the following contents and place it in the same location as app.py:
+So, create a .env file with the following contents and place it in the same location as app.py:

 OPENAI_API_KEY=
 GOOGLE_API_KEY=AIzaSyDghecxEuRdegKoUHaaNzci_JccHZlAb-c
 PINECONE_API_KEY=pcsk_5JwoX4_3c88FSwyK7Spqq8s48LPpMwbzEPENPeva9YdAnPPpQR7pd4Wos2ZrcGPW4VtPji